kenschenke/Pascal65/docs/docs/langref/libraries.md

 A library is a way to put object code into a program during the compile and linking process.
-Libraries are compiled or assembled into object code ahead of time can greatly speed up compilation time.
+Libraries are compiled or assembled into object code ahead of time and can greatly speed up compilation time.

 ## Library Interface